likerRr/gitfig/readme.md

 Type: string

-Path for looking git config in.
-Only looks for configs in git repositories (you don't need to add `.git` in path).
+Path for looking git config for.
+Works for both git repos (you don't need to add `.git` in path) and custom home path.

 ----